• Reading time:25 mins read

 • Focus is a little stiff;

-• Adjustment dials slightly tight at first but gets loosen up with time.
+• Adjustment dials are slightly tight at first but get loosened up with time.

 Vanguard Endeavor HD 65A 15-45x65mm Spotting Scope